 “I thought that being able to use your brain to do interesting research sounded like the best job in the world,” says Chen, who has enjoyed the teaching opportunities she’s had at Tech.
 “Marketing appealed to be because of my interest in psychology.”

-A native of Atlanta, she chose Tech for her studies partly out of its proximity to her family and largely because of its reputation.
+A native of Atlanta, Chen chose Tech for her studies partly out of its proximity to her family and largely because of its reputation.
 She’s found the environment to be highly conducive to her career goals.
-“The other students and faculty are very supportive, and I have access to great resources,” says Chen, who the College's 2013 Ashford Watson Stalnaker Memorial Prize for Student Excellence.
+“The other students and faculty are very supportive, and I have access to great resources,” she says.